Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Improving over the truthful strategy for any distributions of the competition

-For $\epsilon = 0$ we have clearly $U(\tilde{\beta}_r^{(\epsilon)}) \geq U(\beta_r)$ and $R_i(\tilde{\beta}_r^{(\epsilon)})\ = R_i(\beta_r)$.
-Outside pathological cases, it is a strict inequality and by continuity with respect to $\eps$, i.e. assuming $G$ continuous, it is true in a neighborhood of zero so for some $\eps>0$. \end{proof} This theorem shows that it is always possible for a strategic bidder to find a strategy with a reserve value equal to zero in a lazy second price auction.
-We recall that the reserve price is the image of the reserve value by the bidding strategy.
-Hence, a reserve value equal to zero implies that the reserve price of the strategic bidder is equal to her minimum bid.
-This minimum bid is equal to 0.25 in the case of a bidder with a uniform value distribution.

-This improvement of bidder's utility does not depend of the estimation of the competition and thus can easily be implemented in practice.
-We call the technique thresholding the virtual value at the monopoly price.
-We plot in Figure \ref{fig:fig3}, the bidding strategy $\tilde{\beta}_{0.5}^{(0)}$ when the initial value distribution is $\mathcal{U}[0,1]$ and the virtual value of the bid distribution induced by $\tilde{\beta}_{0.5}^{(0)}$ on $\mathcal{U}[0,1]$.
-We recall that the monopoly price corresponding to $\mathcal{U}[0,1]$ is equal to $0.5$.
+This improvement in bidder utility does not depend on the estimation of the competition and thus can easily be implemented in practice.
+We call this technique \emph{thresholding the virtual value at the monopoly price}.
+We plot in Figure \ref{fig:fig2}, the bidding strategy $\tilde{\beta}_{0.5}^{(0)}$ corresponding to ``thresholding the virtual value at the monopoly price" - see formal definition in Equation \eqref{eq:DefNewThreshBidFunction} for $\newThreshNotation$ in general form - when the strategic bidder's value distribution is $\mathfrak{U}[0,1]$ and the virtual value of the bid distribution induced by $\tilde{\beta}_{0.5}^{(0)}$ on $\mathfrak{U}[0,1]$.
+We recall that the monopoly price corresponding to $\mathfrak{U}[0,1]$ is equal to $0.5$.
 We remark that the strategy consists in overbidding below the monopoly price of the initial value distribution.
-The strategic bidder is ready to increase pointwise her payment when she wins auctions with low values in order to get a large decrease of the reserve price (going from $0.5$ to $0.25$) Globally, the payment of the bidder remains unchanged compared to when the bidder was bidding truthfully with a reserve price equal to 0.5.
+The strategic bidder is ready to increase pointwise her payment when she wins auctions with low values in order to get a large decrease of the reserve price (going from $0.5$ to $0.25$).
+The minimum bid is equal to 0.25 and is equal to the reserve price.
+This explains why the expectation of the virtual value corresponding to the bid distribution is not equal to zero since the minimum bid is not zero.

+Overall, the payment of the bidder remains unchanged compared to when the bidder was bidding truthfully with a reserve price equal to 0.5.
 Thresholding the virtual value at the monopoly price amounts to overbidding below the monopoly price, effectively providing over the course of the auctions an extra payment to the seller in exchange for lowering the reserve price/value faced by the strategic bidder.
 This strategy unlocks a very substantial utility gain for the bidder.
-We provide a plot that illustrates and explains the increase in utility for the strategic bidder in Appendix \ref{appendix:figure_bidders_utility}.